Load Testing Best Practices

 A good rule of thumb when making sure performance is properly integrated into development work is to put SLAs in the user stories directly, as another dimension in your Definition of Done (DoD).
 In this case, a user story cannot be “completed” if the performance criteria are not met.

 NeoLoad allows you to set custom SLAs.
 These thresholds are used to integrate load testing into the Continuous Integration process.
-It will condition pass/fail test status, determining whether to continue the automatic build process.
+It will condition a pass/fail test status, determining whether to continue the automatic build process.
+Learn more about NeoLoad.

 Load Testing of Components